deniskyashif/blog/content/posts/ddd-integration-events.md

 - **Thin notification plus callback:** the event carries identifiers, and the consumer queries the producer for details via the producer's public API.
 This keeps payloads small but creates a runtime dependency and may return data that has changed since the event occurred.
 - **Local replica:** the consumer builds a read model by processing a public integration-event stream from the producer.
 It can query that data without depending on the producer's availability, but must operate and synchronize additional storage and tolerate replication lag.

 Whichever approach we choose, **notification does not transfer ownership**: the producing context remains authoritative for its data.
-When the consumer needs values as they existed at the time of the fact, including them in the event avoids a callback returning potentially newer data, provided carrying them is practical and appropriate.

-### Translation at the edge
+## Translation at the edge

 Translation from an internal fact to a public contract can happen at the boundary rather than inside the aggregate: